zubinchopra/portaldocs/portal-sdk/generated/portalfx-extension-test.md

 - Strive for zero breaking changes to partner team CI
 - Develop tests in the same language as the extension
-- Focus on partner needs rather than internal portal needs
+- Focus on partner needs rather than internal Portal needs
 - Distributed independently from the SDK
 - Uses an open source contribution model
 - Performant